Showing posts with label 1980s. Show all posts

 Gene Hackman and Barbra Streisand in a scene from the 1981 film ALL NIGHT LONG.

-George Dupler (Gene Hackman) and Chery (you know who)
+George Dupler (Gene Hackman) and Cheryl (you know who)

 enjoy dinner at sunset.